Nastel/tnt4j-streams/tnt4j-streams-servlet/samples/cloudwatch-servlet/README.md

 ### Stream (`tnt-data-source.xml`)

 Major entities in stream configuration are
-* `CloudWatchMetricsStream` of class `com.jkoolcloud.tnt4j.streams.inputs.HttpServletStream` picking HTTP POST transmitted request payload as stream input data
+* `CloudWatchMetricsStream` of class `com.jkoolcloud.tnt4j.streams.inputs.HttpServletStream` picks up the HTTP POST transmitted request payload as stream input data
-* `ResponseTemplate` property defining stream servlet response template.
+* `ResponseTemplate` property defines stream servlet response template.
 AWS Kinesis FireHose requires particular JSON response to ensure successful communication
-* `tnt4j-properties` section defining individual stream TNT4J configuration:
+* `tnt4j-properties` section defines individual stream TNT4J configuration:
   * property `event.sink.factory.BroadcastSequence` defines produced activities broadcasting sinks.
 Default configuration contains configuration for AutoPilot (sink id `ap`) and for jKool/XRay (sink id `jkool`) sinks.
 Default set of sinks to broadcast stream produced activities is `ap,jkool`.
 If you are willing to use just one of these sinks, then change configuration line as this: